Dynamic Catalog

 Set endpoint URL

-Set your catalog endpoint URL
+Set your catalog endpoint URL.

 Configure authentication

-Configure authentication if required
+Configure authentication if required.

 Debugging & Logs